-A digital copy of a living or non-living physical thing is called digital twin.
-It mentions to a digital model of possible and actual physical assets, processes, people, places, systems and devices which may be used for many purposes.
-The digital picture delivers together the elements and the dynamics of how an (IoT) internet of things device operates and lives during its life cycle.
+A digital copy of a living or non-living physical thing is called a digital twin.
+It mentions a digital model of possible and actual physical assets, processes, people, places, systems, and devices that may be used for many purposes.
+The digital picture delivers together the elements and the dynamics of how an (IoT) Internet of Things device operates and lives during its life cycle.

 Twins are being used in many industrial sectors to enhance the operation, repairs of physical assets, and industrial processes.
 They are an influential technology for the (IIoT) Industrial internet of things.
-There may be physical objects can live and interrelate with other machines and people virtually.
-They are also mentioned to as “cyber objects”, or “digital avatars” in the environment of the IoT.
-Digital twin is similarly a component of cyber-physical systems.
+There may be physical objects that can live and interrelate with other machines and people virtually.
+They are also mentioned as “cyber objects”, or “digital avatars” in the environment of the IoT.
+A digital twin is similarly a component of cyber-physical systems.

 There are different definitions of digital twins used in literature.
 The Gemini Principles (2018) define in the situation of Digital Built Britain a digital twin is “a realistic digital representation of assets, processes or systems in the built or natural environment”.

 - Digital twin prototype (DTP): It comprises the projects, examines, and procedures to understand a physical product.
 It happens earlier there is a physical product.